C-Damian/Browser-Automator/README.md

-# TikTok Unfollower - Selenium Automation
+# Browser Automator - Selenium Automation

 A Python project using Selenium WebDriver for web automation tasks.